acgd-webdev-5/portfolio-design-and-content/README.md

 ---
-summary: 'Code up the fully responsive first, basic version of your portfolio website.'
+summary: 'Basically finish your portfolio website.
+All the content should be real.
+All the text should be real.'
 time: '10 hours'
 deliverables: 'Lots of files, lots of images, Jekyll'
 submit: 'https://algonquin.instructure.com/courses/501960/assignments/5002578'